 This was a lot of text.
 Your take-away check list is:

-This first part of this assignment is due before 11:59PM on Saturday, April 2, 2016.
-Second part of this assignment is due before 02:00PM on Friday, April 8, 2016.
-You must work in groups on this project.
+This first part of this assignment is due before 11:59PM on Thursday, April 4, 2019.
+Second part of this assignment is due before 11:59PM on Tuesday, April 9, 2019.
 You must work in groups on this project.
 You must declare who is in your group when you turn your assignment.
 Everyone in your group will receive the same grade on the assignment.